 Sergio’s teaching activities involve lecturing undergraduate and graduate physics courses at his home university, Universidad Simón Bolívar, Venezuela.
 His research interests include physics education research, fluid flow in porous media, and the application of the theory of complex systems and statistical mechanics in financial engineering.

-Currently, Sergio is a visiting professor with the Physics Education Research Laboratory at the University of Maine during the 2011-2012 academic year.
+Sergio was a visiting professor with the Physics Education Research Laboratory at the University of Maine during the 2011-2012 academic year.

 S. Rojas (2010).
 “On the teaching and learning of physics problem solving”, Revista Mexicana de Física 56(1), 22-28.